 There is a kind of a rot called Crown rot that occurs if water sits on the plant in the cold spring.
 Sometimes the plant just can't seem to get started in the spring and when you look you can see that the inside leaves just fall out when you pull them.
 There is no cure by the time it gets to that stage.
 Your plant might make it if you get it dried out and not standing wet and cold.

 If your hosta looks all twisted around and the leaves develop funny shapes the plant could be infected with Hosta Virus X. There is not much you can do.
 Best to pull out any infected plant and wait a couple of years before putting a hosta in that location.

 By far the easiest way of getting more hostas is by root division.
 The hardier hostas can be divided pretty much anytime as long as there is enough moisture during the recovery stage.
-Other hostas are best divided early in the fall.
-This gives them a chance to recover before the frosts.
+Other hostas are best divided early in the fall or in the spring before they have dome much growing.
+This gives them a chance to recover before the frosts or before starting to seriously grow for the summer.
 WikiHow has a step by step article on how to divide a Hosta.

 Hostas produce seeds and these will grow to make baby hostas, not too surprising.
 What is a surprise is the variety of babies that come up.
 They rarely look like their father OR mother.
 Many hostas have been developed from different parents so for the most part anything goes with the babies.
 Usually seedlings will not have the parents fancy foliage colours.
 They tend to be plain rather than variegated.

 it's a simple matter of collecting mature seeds and planting them in moist but not wet pasteurized soil.
 The soil is pasteurized to kill mould and bacteria that could kill the seedling or rot the seed before it comes up.
 Keep everything in a warm spot and babies should start appearing in a couple of weeks.
 House temperature are suitable.
 One way is to get the seeds sown and put them in a plastic bag until the seedlings appear.